Freedom Press

 Freedom Press is an anarchist publishing house and bookseller in Whitechapel, London, United Kingdom, founded in 1886.

 Alongside its many books and pamphlets, the group also runs a news and comment-based website and until recently regularly published Freedom, which was the only regular anarchist newspaper published nationally in the UK.
-The collective took the decision to close publication of the full newspaper in March 2014, with the intention of moving most of its content online and switching to a less regular freesheet for paper publication.
+The collective decided to close publication of the full newspaper in March 2014, with the intention of moving most of its content online and switching to a less regular freesheet for paper publication.

-Other regular publications by Freedom Press have included Freedom Bulletin, Spain and the World, Revolt! and War Commentary.
+Other regular publications by Freedom Press have included Anarchy, Spain and the World, Revolt! and War Commentary.